Contest Instructions and Rules

 - Although we typically design problems so that numeric answers will fit into a standard 32-bit integer, this is not guaranteed.
 If larger data types (e.g., 64-bit integers) are necessary, we often make a note of this in the problem statement for your convenience, but it is ultimately your responsibility to realize when these are needed.

-- Progams must not pause and wait for keypresses.
-For example, if you call system("pause") from your code, the grading environment might time out waiting for a non-existant keypress, returning an error like "empty output file".
+- Programs must not pause and wait for keypresses.
+For example, if you call system("pause") from your code, the grading environment might time out waiting for a non-existent keypress, returning an error like "empty output file".

-- Headers that were used in past USACO contests (e.g., PROB: and LANG:) are no longer needed.
+- Headers that were used in past USACO contests and on our training system (e.g., PROB: and LANG:) are no longer needed.
 Instead, be sure to select the correct language for your program from the drop-down box when submitting your code.

 - For compiled languages, you do not need to remove all compiler warnings.
 Compiler errors, of course, will prevent your submission from being judged.

-- All programs read their input from a file named in the problem statement (e.g., `cow.in').
-Do not specify a complete path name in your `open' statement, just `cow.in'.
+- Some programs --- specifically, solutions of most tasks prior to the December 2020 contest --- will read their input from a file named in the problem statement (e.g., `cow.in').
+If you are using file input, do not specify a complete path name in your `open' statement, just `cow.in'.
 Note that filenames are case-sensitive.
 If the problem says `cow.in' then you must use `cow.in' since `CoW.In' and 'COW.IN' will not work.
-All programs write their output to a file named in the problem statement (e.g., `cow.out'); do not specify a path name in your `open' statement, just `cow.out'.
+Some programs write their output to a file named in the problem statement (e.g., `cow.out'); do not specify a path name in your `open' statement, just `cow.out'.
 Like the input filenames, output filenames are case-sensitive.
-Output written to stdout or stderr will not be graded.
+If a problem uses file input / output, then output written to stdout or stderr will not be graded.
+Note that as of the December 2020 contest, input and output switched from file-based to terminal-based, using standard input and standard output (e.g., cin and cout in C++).
+The input and output spec of a problem will specify which mode is being used.

 - Java-specific: we have recently upgraded to use Java 8 instead of Java 7.
 One notable difference between the two is the behavior of the string.split method when splitting on an empty string "", for example if you want to split a string into its individual characters.
 In Java 7, this would produce an array whose first element was always empty, but not in Java 8.
 If you re-submit Java code you previously submitted before or on the January 2017 contest, you may therefore see different results due to this change.